 Moreover, Apple offers many useful and exciting classes that you can take advantage of when building apps for iOS and OS X - they mostly descend from other classes, adding more features and functionality with every new link in the chain of inheritance.
 Just look at the UIButton class inheritance to see what we mean:

 NSObject >> UIResponder >> UIView >> UIControl >> UIButton

 Their root class in NSObject, and each following object inherits from the preceding one.

-If all the elaborate web development terminology is too much for you, Magora app developers are ready to help - we speak plain English and have a broad expertise in guiding businesses towards digital success.
+If all the elaborate web development terminology is too much for you, Magora iOS app developers are ready to help - we have a broad expertise in guiding businesses towards digital success.
 Contact us for a free IT consulting, project cost estimation or audit of your existing software solutions.